geo-martino/aiorequestful/docs/guides/request.rst

 .. literalinclude:: scripts/request/auth.py
    :language: Python
-   :start-after: # PART 1
+   :start-after: # ASSIGNMENT
-   :end-before: # PART 2
+   :end-before: # END

 We may also assign this :py:class:`.Authoriser` when we create the :py:class:`.RequestHandler` too.

 .. literalinclude:: scripts/request/auth.py
    :language: Python
-   :start-after: # PART 2
+   :start-after: # INSTANTIATION
+   :end-before: # END

 .. seealso::
-   For more info on authorising including other types of supported authorisation flows, see :ref:`guide-auth`.
+   For more info on authorising including other types of supported authorisation flows, see :ref:`auth-guide`.

 .. _request-cache: